visualplant/jsn/_posts/2012-05-31-is-design-problem-solving.md

 thumbnail: &#x58;
 ---

-I've heard Design referred to as "problem solving."
+I've heard design referred to as "problem solving."
 Is this description helpful?

 Problem solving assumes that the start point is a problem and the end point is a solution to that problem.
 If the designer is to solve problems, then s/he waits for a problem to come along (or a boss or client to assign a problem) which then becomes her task to solve.
 The task, of course, represents a point of pain – an issue that needs to be fixed.
 So, the designer goes to work doing research, looks very closely at the problem, studies it through a microscope, making the problem appear nice and big.
 S/he shows this blown-up problem back to her manager who agrees this is, indeed, a biggie.
 Then, the designer goes to work on the problem.
 If the problem is, for instance, that users are abandoning a registration process on step 2, then the designer focuses on the problem: step 2.
 Something must be wrong there.